George Floyd protests in Portland, Oregon: Police

 On June 6, PPB chief of police Resch, announced that she had appointed Chuck Lovell as "the exact right person at the exact right moment" to serve as the new city police chief; Resch stated that she would remain on the force but in another role.
 Lovell, who became the bureau's fourth Black police chief, expressed hope that police and the community could join to build trust and change the institutional disregard for human life that led to Floyd's murder.

-A month later, on July 8, the executive board of the Portland Police Association expressed "no confidence" in City Council, and expressed frustration with its perceived lack of support for the police bureau.
+A month later, on July 8, the executive board of the Portland Police Association expressed "no confidence" in the City Council and expressed frustration with its perceived lack of support for the police bureau.
 The following day, the PPB deputy police chief, Chris Davis, commented on the challenges of coordinating with federal officers, and the distinction between what he termed "legitimate protest" vs. "criminal activity."

 After federal agencies began tactical operations in early July, Wheeler and others prominently objected to their presence, and assured the public that local police would not coordinate with the federal agents; however, this was contradicted by reporting from The Oregonian and elsewhere, which demonstrated various forms of coordination.
 Portland fire commissioner Jo Ann Hardesty barred local and federal police from using fire bureau property to stage tactical operations.

 State and local agencies expressed concern about the effects of "unprecedented" amounts of gas deployed by police agencies on drinking water.